 Just take a look at the complexity and beauty of her silk Kasuri fabric!

 After returning home, Kathy began teaching weekend workshops in the traditional Japanese style of Kasuri.
 Kasuri is a unique indigo dyeing technique utilizing resist tying threads and deep blue-black dyes to create patterns and images in the fabric.
 Here is a museum photo of many different kinds of Kasuri fabric:

 Photo by Jyo81 (ja: User) – Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=13397003

 Kathy’s art journey took another pivot when she enrolled in a graphic design class at her community college.
-She discovered she had an aptitude for graphic design work and began volunteering at a fledgling organization called The Sierra Club.
-It wasn’t long before she was hired to be their first ever graphic designer.
+She discovered she had an aptitude for graphic design work and began volunteering at The Sierra Club.
+It wasn’t long before she was hired to be their first ever graphic designer in the conservation department.
 Wow!
 Kathy is part of environmental history!

 A family move to Washougal, Washington on the Columbia River Gorge brought yet another pivot.
 Kathy walked into the Two Rivers Heritage Museum one day and saw an antique loom.
 A volunteer was demoing the loom for visitors and it brought back all the memories of the love she had for weaving.
 Kathy began volunteering at the museum, doing her own demo weaving on the old loom.

 One of the volunteers gifted her a 1930’s loom and Kathy began using selvage cuttings from The Pendleton Woolen Mills store, across the street from the museum.
 It was a fortuitous combination.
 Here is a Pendleton Wood loom showing the selvages being cut from the sides: